yati-sagade/yati-sagade.github.io/_posts/2014-11-02-opencv-android-setup.markdown

 OpenCV is a native library and has Java wrappers for Android.
 Because of this, we need to explicitly load the library before we attempt to use it.
-Note that failing to do so will make your app to crash with an `UnsatisfiedLinkError`.
+Note that failing to do so will cause your app to crash with an `UnsatisfiedLinkError`.

 Here's the code for `src/com/myproject/MainActivity.java`.
 We'll walk through it in a while.